 Note – These are just our favorites available on Amazon but be sure to check out our Best Weighted Blanket list for some other great options!

-Now that you’ve seen my top four favorite weighted blankets, let’s dive deeper into the methodology behind my choices.
+Now that you’ve seen my top four favorite weighted blankets on Amazon, let’s dive deeper into the methodology behind my choices.
 When you’re shopping for the perfect one, there are a several key factors to consider.

 Materials & Construction